OmarElsiry/DJksAPP/README.md

 # D-jokesApp

-## Getting Started

-This project is just a collection of methods & widgets and mini-ideas i might use in the future, represented in the form of a small app fetches random jokes
+## This project is just a collection of methods & widgets and mini-ideas i might use in the future, represented in the form of a small app fetches random jokes

 ### I made This
 - [x]  ApiTraining